upbound/docs/content/xp-arch-framework/architecture/architecture-baseline-single.md

 Read the [building APIs](../../building-apis) portion of the framework for guidance on building custom APIs with Crossplane.
 {{< /hint >}}

 By using a git repo as the single source of truth for a control plane, it gives you a single point of control.
 Then, you can use a GitOps tool such as Flux or ArgoCD to continuously apply the latest definition of your control plane configuration.
-Furthermore, we recommend using a Crossplane configuration to serve
+Furthermore, we recommend using a "root" Crossplane configuration to encapsulate your APIs, depndencies on other Crossplane configurations, and dependencies on Crossplane providers.

 ### Add secrets management